Thor110/AIrchive/README.md

 * reconstructions of real but lost content
 * genuinely historical human works

-This cannot be done in one step.
+This cannot be accomplished in a single step.

 It forms a **hierarchical sieve** — each layer removing another 99.99% of what remains.

 This is the **AIrchive Filtration Stack**: